 |24-Hour Hotline Assistance||Included|

-(*) Courtesy trip cancellation or trip interruption insurance up to US$500 per person unless additional coverage requested and purchased by client, Additional coverage is available at additional cost.
-Insurance provided by Access America under their rules and regulations.
-Valid for US citizens only.
-International flights, individual tours and treks are excluded.
-Insurance not available for residents of Washington State.
-Peru Travel and Tours, LLC is not obligated to purchase an insurance policy nor liable if a policy is declined by client.
-Peru Travel and Tours, LLC is not obligated to compensate in any way if a policy is not purchased or can not be purchased.
+(*) Available Basic trip cancellation/ interruption insurance up to US$500 per person.
+Approximate cost of policy US$50 per person unless additional trip cancellation/interruption coverage is requested.
+Insurance provided by Allianz Travel Insurance under their rules and regulations.
+Valid for US citizens and legal residents only.
+International flights, individual tours and/or treks are excluded.
+Peru Travel and Tours, LLC is not obligated to purchase an insurance policy nor liable if a policy is not purchased or declined by client.
+Peru Travel and Tours, LLC is not obligated to compensate in any way or form if a policy is not purchased or can not be purchased.